 5. Generally, compensatory time is given to employees in lieu of paid time for hours worked exceeding 40 hours in a workweek, unless an employee makes a request to the University and a written agreement is entered into for payment of overtime prior to the performance of work.
-However, compensatory time is not an option when the total compensatory time accumulated by a non-exempt employee reaches 90 hours (60 hours of overtime multiplied by 1.5).
+However, compensatory time is not an option when the total compensatory time accumulated by a non-exempt or admin non-exempt employee reaches 90 hours (60 hours of overtime multiplied by 1.5).
 Overtime worked above 90 hours necessitates payment.

 6. Supervisors must allow the use of compensatory time within a reasonable time of a request for use unless the requested time will unduly disrupt the department’s operations.
 Supervisors may require the use of compensatory time at any time.

 7. At termination or upon transfer to another department, payment for unused compensatory time will be included in the last pay check.

 8. All paid overtime will be charged to the department’s hourly wage budget.

 F. Employment of Hourly Students, Non-Students and Youth

 1. Departments are encouraged to arrange their employment practices to accommodate maximum student utilization.

 2. Under no exception may a person employed be under the age of 16.

 3. No individual under the age of 18 may be employed in a hazardous job involving the use of machinery or vehicles.

 4. Every effort should be made to avoid the placement of employees under the age of 18 in hazardous situations.
 Oversight of working conditions and practices by the supervisor is required for maximum safety.